 KrakenD focuses on being a pure Layer 7 API gateway, not coupled to the HTTP transport layer, and it has been in production in large Internet businesses since early 2017.
 See who is using KrakenD and use cases

 When consumers of API content (especially in microservices) query backend services, the implementations suffer a lot of complexity and burden with the sizes of their microservices responses.

 KrakenD is an API Gateway that sits between the client and all the source servers, adding a new layer that removes all the complexity to the clients, providing them only the information that the UI needs.

-KrakenD acts as an aggregator of many sources into single endpoints and allows you to group, wrap, transform and shrink responses.
+KrakenD goes beyond other tools that are mere reverse proxies, and acts as an aggregator of many sources, allowing you to consume in a single call many endpoints.
+It allows you to group, validate, wrap, transform and shrink requests and responses.
 Additionally, it supports a myriad of middleware and plugins that allow you to extend the functionality, such as adding OAuth2 authorization, security layers, circuit breaking, rate-limiting, connectivity, logging, metrics, traces, and much more.

 The mobile application needs to retrieve data from these four different sources, authorize each of the services, wait for each round trip, and pick only a few fields from the responses (doesn’t need the full response).
 What if, instead of doing these calls, the mobile client could call a single endpoint to KrakenD to get exactly what it needs?:

 This is what KrakenD can do:

 With this approach, the mobile client isolated itself from the backend implementation.
 As a result, the backends do not need to address several shared concerns (authentication, rate-limiting, filtering malicious requests, etc.).
 Furthermore, whenever the backends change their contract, the API contract for the mobile client remains the same, and you can update the gateway via a simple change of configuration.